Churn rate vs. retention rate describes the same customer base from opposite angles.

 While every SaaS business strives for zero churn and 100% retention, it's important to have realistic benchmarks in mind.
 Understanding industry standards can help you set goals and track your progress effectively.

-According to Cobloom’s meta-analysis of 6 studies, the ideal churn rate for SaaS companies is 5-7% annually.
+According to Cobloom’s meta-analysis of 6 studies, the ideal churn rate for SaaS companies is 5% to 7% annually.
 This translates to a monthly churn rate of roughly 0.4%.
-Conversely, the ideal retention rate falls within the range of 93-95% annually, or 99.6% monthly.
+Conversely, the ideal retention rate falls within the range of 93% to 95% annually, or 99.6% monthly.

 Of course, these are just benchmarks.
 Your specific goals will depend on various factors, including your industry, company size, and growth stage.